Profiteering of 145 per cent exposed in coronavirus rapid kits sold to ICMR

 The dispute was pertaining to the release of the remaining 2.24 lakh kits of the 5 lakh that were imported from China, which was to be sent to the ICMR.
 Matrix Labs argued that it had only been paid Rs 12.25 crore of the Rs 20 crore.
 As per the agreement, the balance amount of Rs 8.25 crore had to be first paid to the importer before any monies received from ICMR.

 Rare Metabolics, filed the petition seeking the release of the remaining 2.24 lakh kits so that it could be supplied to the ICMR.
-The petitioner sad that under its bi-partite agreement, with Matrix Labs, no other company can market them in India.
+The petitioner said that under its bi-partite agreement, with Matrix Labs, no other company can market them in India.
 It also said that it had already paid Rs 12.75 crore, which covers the freight cost of Rs 5 lakh test kits.
 Rare Metabolics assured that the payment due to Matrix Labs will be remitted as soon as it is received.

-Matrix however demanded an upfront payment, but the petitioner said that the payment could be made only after the ICMR released the funds.
+Matrix, however, demanded an upfront payment, but the petitioner said that the payment could be made only after the ICMR released the funds.
 The petitioner also said that the consignment of 2.76 lakh kits had already been supplied to the ICMR for which the payment was still awaited.
 The ICMR, it may be recalled had put the rapid test kits on hold after detecting faulty results.

-The Delhi High Court in its order said the Court is of the view that a profit mark-up of Rs.
-155, i.e. 61 per cent on the landed cost price of Rs.
-245, is much on the higher side and in any case more than sufficient for the seller, for the kits/tests to be made available in India for urgent extensive tests through the country, especially in these present extraordinary circumstances of the worldwide pandemic...
-Public interest must outweigh private gain.
-The lis between the parties should give way to the larger public good.
+The Delhi High Court in its order said the Court is of the view that a profit mark-up of Rs 155, i.e. 61 per cent on the landed cost price of Rs.
+245, is much on the higher side and in any case more than sufficient for the seller, for the kits/tests to be made available in India for urgent extensive tests through the country, especially in these present extraordinary circumstances of the worldwide pandemic, public interest must outweigh private gain.
+The lis (litigation) between the parties should give way to the larger public good.
 In view of the above, the kits/test should be sold at a price not beyond Rs.
 400 per kit/test inclusive of GST.

 COVID-19: Over 7,800 rapid test kits in Mizoram